Wisconsin International Raceway: History

 Wisconsin International Raceway originally opened as KK Sports Arena, a nod to its location on County Trunk Highway KK, and opened its maiden season on May 30, 1964, with a single quarter-mile oval dirt track.
 A half mile D-shaped dirt track was inaugurated on August 1, 1965 with motorcycle races, by which time a figure-8 dirt track had been established inside the quarter-mile oval.
 Its paved drag strip opened on June 5, 1966.
 The half mile track was paved in 1968.

 The name of the racing complex was changed to Wisconsin International Raceway on March 9, 1971.

 Oval track

-There are six divisions at the track.
+There are seven divisions at the track.
 The Super Late Model and Late Model divisions race on the half-mile track.
-The Super Stocks, Sport 4's (stock four cylinders modified for racing), and Wisconsin Sport Trucks divisions race on the quarter-mile track.
+The Super Stocks, Sport 4's (stock four cylinders modified for racing), Quarter-mile Late Models, and Wisconsin Sport Trucks divisions race on the quarter-mile track.
 The Figure 8 cars end programs on the Figure 8 track inside of the quarter-mile.
 An automated timing and scoring system was set up for the 2007 season, and each race car carries a transponder.

+The Wisconsin Sport Trucks series ran as the Mini Champs series at the track from 1988-1995.
+Due to insurance issues, they developed a new prototype body which became a truck, different from Mini Champs' open-wheel-style vehicle.
+1996 was the inaugural year for the modern Wisconsin Sport Trucks series as we know it today at the track.

 The Fox River Racing Club began helping promote the weekly events in 1975.